United Arab Emirate (UAE): A Complete Guide for expat

 United Arab Emirate (UAE) Everything You Need to Know

 The History of the United Arab Emirates dates back to BCE 6000 when nomadic tribes resided there.
 Then, the Magan civilization came with people known as Sumerians.
 After the Magans, the most famous civilizations were the Iron Ages, which are known for their advancements in fortified settlements, irrigation systems, pottery, metalworking, and writing.
-In BCE 632, the history of the UAE changed tremendously when Islam strengthened in it.
+In 632 CE, the history of the UAE underwent a significant transformation with the rise of Islam.

 Abu Dhabi, the capital of the UAE, lies in the center of the UAE.
 Moreover, it is the largest in terms of both area and population.
 All the offices of the federal government, along with the UAE president, are hosted in Abu Dhabi.
 Moreover, the geographical location of the UAE contributes to international trade as it connects Eastern countries with Western countries.